-The Project Manager now develops the project from concept into a formal Business Case .
-The Business Case shows the justification for undertaking the project by presenting the project's value / business need and its strategic value to Brookes.
+The project manager now develops the project from concept into a formal business case .
+The business case shows the justification for undertaking the project by presenting the project's value/business need and its strategic value to Oxford Brookes.
 This returned value is presented against the investment required, including cost, time, resource and risk.
 This should include both the costed activity needed to achieve the change and the activity needed to sustain it in the longer term.

-The Business Case also presents the value of the anticipated benefits and how they map to the the relevant strategic objectives.
-The Benefits Management process should have begun by this stage, if not before, with a Benefits Map or list of benefits produced.
-(NB: Talk to the Strategic Change & Project Governance Team if you would like any support or facilitation with benefits mapping workshops).
+The business case also presents the value of the anticipated benefits and how they map to the the relevant strategic objectives.
+The benefits management process should have begun by this stage, if not before, with a benefits map or list of benefits produced.
+If you would like any support or facilitation with benefits mapping workshops, please talk to the Strategic Change and Project Governance team.